-Help your child extend that thought by asking them questions like “How will this goal help others?” or “How will your friend?s”
+Help your child extend that thought by asking them questions like “How will this goal help others?”

 By finding a bigger purpose to their goals your kids will be inspired to work towards it.
 Also, don’t forget you are teaching them kindness at the same time.

+But what if the goals are not achieved?
 For example, if you know you will be taking a summer break or be going out for the weekend then include that in the weekly goal.
 This way your child knows that for that week the goal might not be achieved.

 If a goal is not attained because they need more time than anticipated then include that in their potential obstacles.
 A child can give up on something they set to do just because they need more time but do not have the patience for it.